0xJonas/skylite/docs/actor_definition.md

   In order for the properties to be visible to the other items in the `actor_definition`, they must be declared as `pub`.

   Properties are separate from the parameters, which are defined in the actor asset file.
 The properties are initialized through the `#[skylite_proc::create_properties]` special function (see below).

-  The content of the `skylite_proc::properties` macro is directly used to construct the actor's **property type**.
-This type is a struct type with the name of the actor converted to *UpperCamelCase* and `Properties` appended to it, and contains the members declared by this macro.
-Each instance of the actor's **main type** has a member called `properties`, which contains the instance of the actor's **property type**.

 - `#[skylite_proc::create_properties]`